- Discussion:

 "...Wesley Morriston agrees writing that there “is nothing uniquely “Canaanite” about them.
 All, or nearly all, of these practices—from sexual intercourse during a woman’s menstrual period to homosexual behavior to bestiality—are still common.
 Is there any real reason to believe that these things were more common among the Canaanites in the ancient world?”

 Genesis 15:16 refers to a point of wickedness at which God has no other choice but to act in judgment.
 His patience with perverse people wanes according to the degree of their perversity.
-These people had four hundred years to repent.
+The Canaanites had four hundred years to repent.
 The real wonder is why God gave them so much time to do so.

-The biblical authors should not be dismissed on a priori basis until proven correct.
-It is much more likely that our, not their, knowledge of the Canaanites is limited.
-The biblical authors were alive thousands of years before us.
-They would be better suited to speak to these matters than us.
+Dismissing the biblical authors on an a priori basis is unwarranted until proven correct.
+It is more likely that our knowledge of the Canaanites is limited rather than theirs.
+The biblical authors lived thousands of years before us and would have been better suited to speak on these matters.
+It is unfair to criticize them in the way that James Bishop has because they are no longer alive to defend themselves.

-There could have been other documents further supporting the description of the Canaanites as found in the Old Testament that have since perished.
-We do not have even a fraction of literature produced from that time period.
+Furthermore, there could have been other documents further supporting the description of the Canaanites found in the Old Testament that have since perished.
+We possess only a fraction of the literature produced from that time period.
+The destruction of documents over time means that much historical evidence has been lost, making it difficult to obtain a complete picture of ancient cultures.

 The Rational Bible: Deuteronomy, by Dennis Prager, has the following regarding Deut.
 7:2: